Adi8712/IFGContrastEnhancer/README.md

 # IFG-Based Contrast Enhancement

-**A standalone, cross-platform application for low-contrast color image enhancement using the Intuitionistic Fuzzy Generator (IFG) approach.**
+A standalone, cross-platform application for low-contrast color image enhancement using the Intuitionistic Fuzzy Generator (IFG) approach.

----

 ## Overview